Get support from A&P

 After the end of the posting to Italy, it is necessary to keep all the documentation concerning the assignment for a fixed period of not less than two years.

 The domiciled representative in Italian territory must properly store and keep available to foreign labour authorities the documents.
-In case of a formal request by the competent authorities, translations in Italian language may be needed.
+In case of a formal request by the competent authorities, posting companies should provide translations in Italian language.

 Social security in Italy

-Pursuant to Regulation 883/2004, the posting company must apply to the competent social institution for the issue of a A1 Certificate for posted workers.
+Pursuant to Regulation 883/2004, the posting company must apply to the competent social institution for the A1 Certificate.

 Italy has entered into bilateral social security conventions with several Extra-EU Countries.
 The Italian social security institute (INPS) provides for information about the individual agreements, their scope and requirements for aggregation and application procedures.